 ニコニコ動画: The Japanese Equivalent of YouTube

-Although the Japanese side of YouTube has become very popular over the past years it is still know where near as big as the English side is.
+Although the Japanese side of YouTube has become very popular over the past years it is still no where near as big as the English side is.
 In fact, a large amount of people in Japan use a different site altogether.
 This site is probably what you would call the equivalent video sharing site to YouTube.
-However, in the past few years though, it seems that Japanese YouTube has overtaken it in popularity.
+In the past few years though, it seems that Japanese YouTube has overtaken it in popularity.